SpockHsueh/ToDoList_PassingData/README.md

 func ...

 ```
-### Create an instance of DataModelDelegate in ViewController, assign its delegate to self and using extension to use data.
+### Create an instance of DataModelDelegate in ViewController and conform the protocol you create, assign its delegate to self and using the protocol function to use data.

 ```
 extension ViewController: DataModelDelegate {